 Manners, in the medieval and Early Modern sense, went well beyond etiquette; the term referred to one's manner of acting and being in the world more generally, one's habits, tastes, and sensibilities.
-Young people were expected to work for wages in the households of others because-unless one was intending to join the clergy and become a scholar-what we would consider paid work, and what we would consider education, were seen as largely the same thing, and both were a process of learning self-discipline, about "achiev[ing] mastery of one's baser desires" and learning how to behave like a proper self-contained adult.
+Young people were expected to work for wages in the households of others because-unless one was intending to join the clergy and become a scholar-what we would consider paid work, and what we would consider education, were seen as largely the same thing, and both were a process of learning self-discipline, about "achiev[ing] mastery of one's baser desires"29 and learning how to behave like a proper self-contained adult.

 This is not to say that medieval and Early Modern culture had no place for the rambunctiousness of youth.
 To the contrary.
-Young people, even though in service in others' households, typically also created an alternative culture of their own, centered on youth lodges with names such brought food to the master's table would often gossip about what they overheard people saying around it; mechanical dumbwaiters performed the same function but could not speak.
+Young people, even though in service in others' households, brought food to the master's table would often gossip about what they overheard people saying around it; mechanical dumbwaiters performed the same function but could not speak.